St. Joseph Catholic Church

 On November 3, 2016, Complete Tree Service removed the White Ash tree from the courtyard.

+They estimated that the tree was 102 years old, and had been in decline for the last 10 years.
 There was considerable decay in one of the main limbs.
 The bottom of the trunk was saved in order to have a sculpture created from it.
 In 2019, we received the finished sculpture from Bob Younger of Eagle, Wisconsin.
 The statue was blessed and dedicated on October 10, 2021 at St. Joseph's 150th Anniversary celebration.

 St. Kilian Merger and Closing